Posted in General on Jun 10, 2016.

 The birth of Kaizer Chiefs

-The Kaizer XI arranged and played numerous friendlies, fielding a fantastic team with players such as the acrobatic goalkeeper Vincent ‘Tantie’ Julius, the tough-as-nails Jackie Masike, the speedy Herman ‘Pelé’ Blaschke, midfield genius Patrick ‘Ace’Ntsoelengoe and the three expelled Pirates players, whose skills and flair soon began to draw ever-growing crowds of spectators to watch them perform.
+Kaizer XI played numerous friendlies, fielding a fantastic team with players such as Alfred ‘Bomber’ Chamane, Vincent ‘Tantie’ Julius, Ingle Singh, Jackie Masike, Herman ‘Pelé’ Blaschke, Patrick ‘Ace’Ntsoelengoe and the three former Pirates players who were expelled.

 It was far from plain sailing during the new club’s formative years.
 Many within the football fraternity viewed them as upstarts and did not want them to succeed.
 Fortunately though, most of the players bought into Motaung’s vision of setting up a club that would be run professionally, and trusted his integrity.